 Charges for admission to tour the facilities of an alcoholic beverage producer are not taxable.

-1Certain New York State beer producers may also qualify for a beer production tax credit available under the State’s personal income and corporate franchise taxes.
-See TSB-M-12(8)C, (7)I, Beer Production Credit.
+1Certain New York State alcoholic beverage producers may also qualify for an alcoholic beverage production tax credit available under the State’s personal income and corporate franchise taxes.
+See TSB-M-16(5)C,(3)I, Alcoholic Beverage Production Credit.

 Note: A Tax Bulletin is an informational document designed to provide general guidance in simplified language on a topic of interest to taxpayers.
 It is accurate as of the date issued.
 However, taxpayers should be aware that subsequent changes in the Tax Law or its interpretation may affect the accuracy of a Tax Bulletin.
 The information provided in this document does not cover every situation and is not intended to replace the law or change its meaning.